NSAntoine/SuccessorCLI/README.md

 # Usage
 Open NewTerm2 or SSH Into your device (Preferrably SSH), then run the following command: `sudo successorcli [--restore/-r or --no-restore/-n]`.
 You must use `--restore/-r` or `--no-restore/-n` Depending on whether or not you want to execute the restore.
 For example: `sudo successorcli --restore`.

-See below for options that can be used with SuccessorCLi
+See below for options that can be used with SuccessorCLI

 # Options
 The follwing options can be used with SuccessorCLI: